AlexeyGolovenkov/DevHelper/README.md

 Copies a previous line to current cursor position.
 Coping is started from the column where cursor is placed.
 Useful for number of similar lines of code.
 Good example - parsing of JSON or NSCoding protocol implementing

 ### Comment out
-Add /\* before and \*/ after selected text.
+Adds /\* before and \*/ after selected text.
 Selection is extended by inserted symbols.
 If selection is empty, just adds symbols at cursor position and move the cursor between.

+###Uncomment
+Reverse operation.
+Removes /* */ comment markers around commented code.
+Just put cursor in commented block and press Editor -> DevHelper -> Uncomment (or corresponding hot key).
+Supports multiline- and nested comments.

+### Swift Extension
+Generates extension for the class you are editing.
+The extension will be placed right after the class and selection will be moved to it.